jakevc/jakevc/content/posts/2019-07-25-my-first-python-package.md

 There are a number of options when it comes to continuous integration with GitHub.
 I chose to use[circleci](https://circleci.com/) because it was [recommended](https://hackernoon.com/continuous-integration-circleci-vs-travis-ci-vs-jenkins-41a1c2bd95f5) for smaller projects.

 After creating a free account, and allowing the app access to my GitHub repositories.
 I wrote some tests for use with [pytest](https://pytest.org/en/latest/), a ubiquitous python testing framework, then added the circleci config.yml file to my project repository.
-Circleci gives you a template config.yml that you have to edit to make compatable with your test suite, mine ended up looking like this:
+Circleci gives you a template config.yml that you have to edit to make compatible with your test suite, mine ended up looking like this:

 ```yml
 # Python CircleCI 2.0 configuration file